Categories

 Consequences of DUI or DWI

 The consequences of a DUI or DWI are steep in Florida.
 If convicted, first-time offenders face a fine between $500 and $1000 and imprisonment of up to 6 months.
 A second conviction may result in a 9 month imprisonment and $2000 fine as well as mandatory placement of an ignition interlock device at the convicted person’s expense.
 A third offense within 10 years is a felony of the third degree, which is punishable with more extensive imprisonment and fines.
-Further, whether it is the first offense or any subsequent offenses, your driver’s license will suspended or revoked if convicted.
+Further, whether it is the first offense or any subsequent offenses, your driver’s license will be suspended or revoked if convicted.

 What You Should Do If Arrested for DUI/DWI